christophknabe/spring-ddd-bank/README.md

 In this project I am trying to apply principles of Domain Driven Design.
 In contrary to full-blown DDD examples on the web I am applying here some simplifications.
-This sample application has been used for a course on Software Engineering at Beuth University of Applied Sciences Berlin.
+This sample application has been used for a course on Software Engineering at [Berlin University of Applied Sciences and Technology (BHT)](https://www.bht-berlin.de/en/).

 This project uses